ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lab/lab02.md

 * test your code with "Run Module" to make sure it compiles ok (i.e. no red error messages)
 * use `python3 -m pytest {{page.num}}.py -k areaRect` to run just the test cases for the `areaRect` function (there should be three of them, and three skipped test cases)
-* they should all fail (because you have a stub value, -999)
+* some should  fail (because you have a stub value, -999)
 * finally, replace the code in the function definition for areaRect with the correct code, and see all the tests pass.

 Then, submit to submit.cs again, and you should see that you get 20  more points toward